MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/optimize_windows_dockerfile.md

 The following two examples demonstrate the same operation, which results in container images of identical capability, however the two Dockerfiles constructed differently.
 The resulting images are also compared.

-This first example downloads, extracts, and cleans up the Visual Studio redistributable package.
+This first example downloads Python for Windows, installs it and cleans up by removing the downloaded setup file.
 Each of these actions are run in their own `RUN` instruction.

 ```none
 FROM windowsservercore